RusiWang99/RusiWang99.github.io/_publications/2022-10-20-Numerical investigation into characteristics of far-field aerodynamic noise radiated by inter-coach space of high-speed maglev trains.md

 ---
-title: "Numerical investigation into characteristics of far-field aerodynamic noise radiated by inter-coach space of high-speed maglev trains (EI, First author)"
+title: "Numerical investigation into characteristics of far-field aerodynamic noise radiated by inter-coach space of high-speed maglev trains"
 collection: publications
 permalink: /publication/2022-10-20-Numerical investigation into characteristics of far-field aerodynamic noise radiated by inter-coach space of high-speed maglev trains
 excerpt: ''